-Power Up Your Petite Allégro With These Squat Exercises
+Power Up Your Petit Allégro With These Squat Exercises

 Though you may not think about it much, building strength in the muscles around the hips is a must for ballet dancers.
 Pacific Northwest Ballet’s physical therapist Boyd Bender even likes to think of the gluteus maximus, medius and minimus and the deep external rotators of the hips as integral core muscles.
 “They’re as important as the abs and posterior trunk muscles,” he says.